 Another jolt is the realisation that there are definitely places that I will never visit again—people I won’t see again—books I’ll never read again, and films that I’ve seen for the last time.
 Even much-loved ones.
 When I was young I felt that life would go on forever.
 But having a husband with a life-threatening illness forced me to accept that life runs out.
 This is one of the many reasons that my treats list has been so important to me in recent years.
 If there are things I long to do then I want to get on with them.
 Now.
 Somebody once told me that being grown up is when you stop taking things for granted.
 Maybe I’m more grown up than I thought I was.

 I took all these things into account when I finally replied to Molly’s question: do I feel like I’ve lived a long time.
 I said that I think I’m getting close to feeling that.
 And I was able to give her a practical demonstration of my grownupness recently after she was given a very smart record player.
 She, like so many young people, appreciates the charm of vinyl and is building up a record collection, not dissimilar to the one I had at her age.
 For a while she appeared to enjoy using her new turntable.
 All seemed to be going well but eventually she emerged from her room, looking very downcast.
 ‘Everything sounds so fast,’ she said, unhappily.
 From the benefit of my relatively long life I enlightened her about the all-important difference between 45rpm and 33rpm.

 My final word is on someone who is only in her mid-twenties but has already packed a huge amount into her life.
 Recently I did the second in my chain interview series.
-The immensely creative Kirsti Davies was the first link and she passed me on to Isabel Bottoms, who, as promised, had plenty of interesting stories to tell.
-You can read my interview with Isabel and find out who I’m meeting next, by clicking here.
+You can read more here.